-A variety of dog food may help.
+A variety of dog food may also help.
 Give your dogs different foods once in a while.
 Let them taste some dog flavors.
 You may also mix wet and dry dog food to tease their palates.
 These varied flavors may keep them interested in their own dog food and away from the taste of grass.

 Alternatively, training your dog not to eat grass will also be beneficial.
 Give him treats as a reward for not eating grass.
 Positive reinforcement training will greatly help in keeping your dog off the grass.

 Exercise and play will keep your dog entertained, and he will spend his time more on productive activities.
-At the time his exercise and playtime is over, he will be too tired to run off and eat some grass.
+At the time his exercise and playtime are over, he will be too tired to run off and eat some grass.

-Also, when your furry pet’s dog eating grass behavior is hard to curb, it is better to consult your vet on the ways to stop this behavior.
+Also, when your furry pet’s dog-eating grass behavior is hard to curb, it is better to consult your vet on the ways to stop this behavior.

 When you see your dog eating grass occasionally, don’t panic.
 Depending on the cause, it may not be a cause of concern.